-D. Advertisement Disclaimers for Independent Expenditure Ads Made by Committees Primarily Formed to Support or Oppose a Candidate
+D. Advertisement Disclaimers Disclosures for Independent Expenditure Ads Made by Committees Primarily Formed to Support or Oppose a Candidate

-When a committee primarily formed to support or oppose a candidate pays for an advertisement that is an independent expenditure, the advertisement disclaimer must include the information contained in the chart below, including the names of the committee's top three contibutors. all of the following, unless otherwise noted:
+When a committee primarily formed to support or oppose a candidate pays for an advertisement that is an independent expenditure, the advertisement disclosure must include the information contained in the chart below, including the names of the committee's top three contibutors.